craftingcity/The-Known-World/README.md

 **Mental Discipline.** You have resistance to psychic damage.
 You have advantage on all Wisdom saving throws.

 ### Golden City
 When [[Tetrimoc]] fell to the world, and sentience was born unto Alaturmen, he made his lair in [[The Deserts of Tetrimoc]], boring deep into the desert.
 The people of these Deserts came to him here and built him, and themselves, a beautiful city of gold and sand.
 Those who live in the Golden City are of two kinds; with power and without.
 These two groups fight to take what the other has every day in this place, through law *and* chaos.
-Many who live here revere [[Tetrimoc]], and those who don't at least respect him – the city is made in his home after all.
+Many who live here revere [[Tetrimoc]], and those who don't at least respect him – the city is made of his home after all.

 For as long as people have been here, they have been protected by [[Tetrimoc]], and though the Golden Light, Planeblood, [[Tetrimoc]] the Progenitor himself has not been seen for about a dozen years, the people of the Golden city take comfort in High Ambassador [[Venclaw]]'s claims that he is in constant communication with the Dragon of the Golden City.